gotracksuit/ds-survey-take-home-test/README.md

 3. **The mean respondent can only have 8 minutes of questions.**

 To ensure that respondents are engaged for the length of the survey, we restrict the total survey length to 8 minutes per respondent.
-This means that we can’t ask infinite questions (or the same set number of categories) to every respondent.
-We’ll have to dynamically adjust based on the categories that they qualify for.
+In practice, this means you'll need to design survey structures (or multiple survey versions) that account for the probabilistic nature of qualification rates.
+Your solution should determine, before the month begins, how to structure surveys to achieve the desired outcomes.

 The demographic distribution of the sample that is exposed to each category’s qualifier should be representative of the national population.
 While the demographic composition of those who qualify for each category will naturally vary (for example, the sample of those who qualify for “Men’s Clothing” will naturally skew more male than those for “Women’s Clothing), we want to make sure that those who had the chance to qualify are nationally representative.

 In this task, imagine you’re a Data Scientist at Tracksuit designing an algorithmic solution to this problem.

 ## The Task

-The goal of this take-home task is to minimise the total number of respondents surveyed (our "cost") by designing, implementing, and validating an algorithm to automatically allocate categories to respondents while respecting the following constraints:
+The goal of this take-home task is to minimise the total number of respondents surveyed (our "cost") by designing, implementing, and validating a policy or algorithm that determines how to structure surveys before the month begins.
+This should define how categories are allocated to create survey structures that probabilistically achieve the desired outcomes while respecting the following constraints:
 - Every category should receive roughly 200 qualified respondents (we're modelling one month).
 In contracts, we specify that customers will receive at least 2,400 qualified respondents per year.
 - The mean respondents should have a total interview length of less than 480 seconds (8 minutes).
 This limit exists for two reasons: 1) to maintain data quality - we believe that respondent engagement starts to drop rapidly after an 8 minute survey - and, 2) because it's stipulated in our contractual agreement with our sample provider.
-*For simplicity, you may assume that the category qualifier consumes none of a respondent's time (0 seconds).*
+*For simplicity, you may assume that the category qualifier consumes none of a respondent's time (0 seconds).However, note that in real-world implementation, there is a practical limit to how many qualifiers can be shown to a single respondent due to respondent burden and survey flow considerations.
+While your solution may leverage the 0-second assumption, strong candidates will consider how their approach would translate to real-world constraints.*
 - The demographic distribution of the sample exposed to each category's qualifiers should match that of the national population (At Tracksuit, we quota for at least the gender, age, and region variables).
 We require this to avoid respondent bias and maintain best-in-class research practice.

 Since we'll be reviewing your work asynchronously, please ensure all work is committed to this repository.
 You're welcome to use your programming language and framework of choice but please ensure your full solution is reproducible from your code.